baptiste0928/twilight-interactions/README.md

 twilight-interactions = "0.11.0"
 ```

-The crate major version follow the version of the official twilight crates.
+The crate's major version follows the version of the official twilight crates.
-The MSRV is two version behind the latest stable version (current is `1.60`)
+The MSRV is two versions behind the latest stable version (current is `1.60`)
 and can be bumped in minor updates.

 ## Documentation